 Concourse - Syllabus Management

 - Consistent Structure: Each College has its template with standard college language.
-The template also includes the required institutional level policies found on the VPAA website.
-(Common Language for Course Syllabi).
+The template also includes the required institutional level policies found on the Vice President for Academic Affairs (VPAA) website: Common Language for Course Syllabi.

 - Easy Updates: Making changes to your syllabus is similar to editing in MS Word.